herayoo/lj-inventory/README.md

-lj-inventory css edit like NoPixel 3.5 and ED:V
+lj-inventory edit like NoPixel 3.5 and ED:V

 - give menu and you can chose the player
 - adjustable craft button